Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/The Meta Game/Meta Game.md

 ## Everything Is A Project / Everything Is A Story
 Applying the [[Everything Is A Project]] framework, or [[Everything Is A Story]] framework, these Packages or Stories of Work need to be aggregated up into higher level stories and projects that are accomplishing the [[Meta Project]] / [[Meta Story]].

-The mechanics of how this can be accomplished can be found in the [[Integrated Delivery Guide]] - the project based langauge can be transformed to simple Game / Quest based language.
+The mechanics of how this can be accomplished can be found in the [[Lionsberg Integrated Delivery Guide]] - the project based langauge can be transformed to simple Game / Quest based language.

 ## Markup
 Each Team is entitled to 10% "markup" on its [[Package of Work]] in order to create a pool of [[Time Currency]] to accomplish its Overhead and Administration Function.